-Gifts that qualify for a full income tax deduction are those not associated with the right to purchase tickets for seating at home university athletics events.
-This includes gifts made to the endowment, Coaches 10 programs, capital projects, special projects, athletics department operations, and Annual Fund or Friends Of contributions where the donor waives their right to benefits.
+Gifts that qualify for income tax deduction are those not associated with benefits including the right to purchase tickets for seating at home university athletics events.
+This includes gifts made to the endowment, Sports Enhancement Funds, capital projects, special projects, athletics department operations, and Annual Fund or Friends Of contributions where the donor waives their right to benefits.

 According to current IRS regulations, gifts that are not tax-deductible are those that provide the right to purchase tickets for seating at home university athletics events.
-Please refer to our Giving Levels chart at http://virginiaathleticsfoundation.com/giving-levels/ to determine the portion of your Annual Fund or Friends Of gifts that is associated with the right to purchase tickets.
+Please refer to our Giving Levels chart to determine the portion of your Annual Fund or Friends Of gifts that is associated with the right to purchase tickets.
 In addition, per seat commitments, or suite lease commitments associated directly with home seating benefits may not be tax-deductible.
 As an Annual Fund donor, if you receive the Cavalier Corner publication, the value of this benefit also reduces your charitable contribution deduction.
 Please refer to your tax receipt from the VAF.

 Contributions to the Virginia Athletics Foundation are vitally important to the success of Virginia Athletics.
-As is the case with most of our peer institutions around the country, contributions for seating priority have been an integral part of our fundraising effort for many years, especially to fund scholarships for student-athletes.
+As is the case with most of our peer institutions around the country, contributions have been an integral part of our fundraising effort for many years, especially to fund scholarships and academic affairs for our student-athletes.